Gaurav-ach/Gaurav-ach/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me gauravach960@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Did you hear about the programmer who got stuck in the shower?
-He followed the instructions to "lather, rinse, repeat" because he thought it was a recursive loop.
+- ⚡ Fun fact:Programming is like sex: One mistake and you have to support it for the rest of your life.

 <!---
 Gaurav-ach/Gaurav-ach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.